-The Bitter Southerner covers the American South from a modern perspective.
-Our goal is to tell stories about places, organizations, and people that do not fit the national media's standard narratives and stereotypes about the South.
-The Bitter Southerner is committed to amplifying the voices of the many cultures that together create the historic and modern cultures of the South.
+The Bitter Southerner covers the U.S. South from a modern perspective.
+Our goal is to tell surprising untold stories about people and places in the Southern United States.
+The Bitter Southerner is committed to amplifying a multitude of voices that make up the past, present, and future of the South.

 What We Publish

 Currently, The Bitter Southerner publishes stories online, but we are looking forward to expanding the ways in which we tell stories in 2022.
 Send us your stories in whatever form of media you are working.
 We want to see your written story pitches but would also love to hear about your photo essays, audio projects, documentaries, and more.

 Our features typically range from 2,500 to 5,000 words.
 These are our deeply reported stories with a strong narrative arc.
 Recent features include an in-depth look at how artists in Charleston are responding to Climate Change, the cultural and historical importance of peaches, a Japanese internment camp in Louisiana, and a photo essay documenting the people who carry on old and new Appalachian traditions.